 One of our most popular choices to prove paternity, if the father is not available.
 Sibling DNA Testing allows for siblings to test for full siblings, half siblings or not related.

 Avuncular testing also known as Aunt Uncle DNA Testing includes the alleged father’s sibling to provide a statistical probability that a child is the biological niece/nephew of the alleged aunt/uncle.

-Grandpaternity DNA tests allow the parent or parents of the alleged father to participate in a DNA test.
+Grandpaternity DNA tests allow the Grandfather and/or Grandmother of the alleged father to participate in a DNA test with their alleged Grandchild.